viaticum: /vīˈadəkəm/viā tēcum

 Artist Geertgen tot Sint Jans

 The Adoration of the Magi.
 An oil on panel painting of the Adoration of the Magi by the Renaissance artist Geertgen tot Sint Jans in the collection of the Rijksmuseum.
 I chose this scene because it represents one of the most recognized and celebrated events in Christianity, the birth of Jesus.

 The figure is a Bouguereau study, Ètude Tete de Jeune Fille, 1898 set against an ancient Asian fresco.
-The flowers which are plentiful throughout this collection are a reminder of the transience of life, The crown of finches evokes the image of Jesus' crown of thorns and represents relief from the physical and earthly.
+The flowers which are plentiful throughout the collection are a reminder of the transience of life.
+The crown of finches evokes the image of Jesus' crown of thorns and represents relief from the physical and earthly.

 Wat Uposatharam, Thailand

 These murals are found in the Ordination Hall of the Wat Bot temple in Thailand.
 They depict the legend of Lord Buddha from his birth until his death.
 They were painted during the Rattanakosin Era.

 The figure is Bouguereau's painting, La Vague (The Wave) 1896, set against an ancient Asian fresco scene which represents the life of Buddha.
 She wears a crown of roses to honor Santa Rosalia, the patron Saint of Palermo.
 The lemon: a staple of Sicilian food and culture.